sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 When a player flips and *resolves a move* with a ✗, mark a point in the Bad Bank.

-### Moves tagged IMMEDIATE

-The exception to this is if the move is tagged **IMMEDIATE**.
-Do not mark points in your Bad Bank when resolving a move with this tag.

 ### Calling for flips during a GM move

 Sometimes you will be making a GM move and want to use randomness to